jakelazaroff/til/tailwind/style-conditionally-based-on-data-and-aria-attributes.md

-# Style conditionally based on data and aria attributes
+# Style conditionally based on data and ARIA attributes

 The unstyled UI library [Radix](https://www.radix-ui.com) exposes its inner state using [`data-*` attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*).
 When it comes to styling, it's better to make use of these attributes rather than rely on pseudo-classes like `:hover` (which isn't accessible by keyboard users) or conditionally applying classes based on props or state (which is error-prone).